 4. Newburyport

-Located in the North Shore, Newburyport is yet another coastal town like Gloucester that you’ll surely want to visit.
+Located in the North Shore, Newburyport is another seaside town like Gloucester that you’ll want to visit.

-It’s super easy to get there from Boston.
-All you have to do is take the Newburyport/Rockport Commuter Rail Line towards Newburyport and get off at the very end.
+For Boston day trips, it’s super easy to get there.
+Just take the Newburyport/Rockport Commuter Rail Line towards Newburyport and get off at the very end!

 This is yet another area near Boston with a lot of history.
 The US Coast Guard was actually created here.

-If you’re interested in learning more about ships, be sure to check out the Custom House Maritime Museum, which is filled with a bunch of nautical exhibits.
-This museum serves as a look into Newburyport’s history.
+If you’re interested in learning more about ships, be sure to check out the Custom House Maritime Museum in the Market Square Historic District.

-Brew fans will feel right at home in Newburyport.
+And brew fans will feel right at home in Newburyport!
 Consider visiting either RiverWalk Brewing Co. or Newburyport Brewing Co.

 Both breweries were founded in 2012 and have some great beverages and lively atmospheres.
-There are even beer gardens at each location where you could enjoy a fresh-brewed pint!
+There are beer gardens at each location where you can hang out and enjoy a fresh-brewed pint!

 Where to Stay in Newburyport